 iii.
 Leora also suggested I look at the book ‘The Everyday’ (part of the Whitechapel Gallery's ‘Documents of Contemporary Art’ series) in relation to my research paper as well as my overarching practice.
 The following quote is from the introduction (I feel like it could be a useful read):

 'The rise of the everyday in contemporary art is usually understood in terms of a desire to bring these uneventful and overlooked aspects of lived experience into visibility.
 For some, this turn to the ordinary leads to a recognition of the dignity of ordinary behaviour, or the act of stating simply, 'here is value.’ - Stephen Johnstone

 iii.
 Thursday evening saw the opening of Camberwell's MA Visual Arts Summer Show.
 The second year printmaking exhibition was ambitious and bold, the catalogue was stylish and I loved the box set of prints they put together with the tutors and visiting artists.
 It's reassuring to see the progress the second years have made since October and I can't wait to see how we get on in a year's time!

 iv.
-The second year exhibition is curated and displayed in a very cool and contemporary manner whereas our interim show is understandably a lot more visually straightforward.
-I know that the tutors work with the students to hang the work and I'm curious how my work will be displayed next year.
+The second year exhibition is curated and displayed in a very cool and contemporary manner whereas our interim show is understandably a lot more straightforward.
+I know that the tutors work with the students to hang the work and I'm curious to see how my work will be displayed next year.
 Casper White's NPG show is a small exhibition of paintings and drawings accompanied by a sculptural element (a scattering of lighting gels) that manages to successfully unify the works.
 How do I exhibit my work in ‘a contemporary way' without it appearing contrived?